NTadema/esp32_turtle_robot/README.md

   * Environment scanning using a servo-mounted sensor
   * Automatic turning and avoidance behavior
 * Manual control via Xbox controller over Wi-Fi UDP
-* Manual control via IR remote
+* Manual control via IR remote (NOT CORRECTLY IMPLEMENTED)
 * Automatic fallback to autonomous mode when no manual commands are received
 * Modular firmware structure using PlatformIO